risecourse/BG_Sury/README.md

 be added if it too fast.
 The Slowplot function has some additional plotting options which are commented.They can be used if needed.

+## Sample section
+This is my part of the readme file to write.